Avery246813579/Computer-Science-Theory/Misc/Restful Api/README.md

 # Restful Api

-Representational state transfer, also known as Restful api, is an architectural style and approach to communications often used in web services development.
+Representational state transfer, also known as Restful api, is an architectural style and approach of communications often used in web services development.
 In plain English, Restful api is a guideline that most apis run by.

 ## Http Requests

-With HTTP requests we have a request in which we call something to the server, then we have a response in which the server returns back information.
+A HTTP requests is called using an HTTP request.
+In a HTTP request we have two big parts.
+We have a request, in which we send information to the server.
+Then we have a response, in which the server sends information back.

 Every request and response have headers and a specific route type.
 Most requests have a body, but all responses have a body.
-A header are information passed to the server during every request.
+A header is information passed to the server during every request.
 A route type is the Restful route name.
 And the body is the information you will send or receive to and from the server.

 ## Restful Routes

-The five main Restful routes are GET, POST, PATCH, PUT, and DELETE.
+To understand Restful Api we have to understand Tthe five main Restful routes are GET, POST, PATCH, PUT, and DELETE.
 When I refer to route it's the VERB you send to the server.
 You also can send something called a body which will contain for your request.

 #### GET
-The GET route (also known as read) returns back information to read.
+The GET route (also known as read) returns back information.
 An example would be how browsers call a websites get route and your browser interprets that info.

 You would call a GET request by calling a plural or single name.
-For example, you can do /dogs to get a list of all the dogs from a server or do /dog/:ID to get a single dog from your server.
+For example, you can do `/dogs` to get a list of all the dogs from a server or do `/dog/:ID` to get a single dog from your server.
+GET requests have no body.

 #### POST
 The POST route (also know as create) creates somethings.
 You send information about the item you want to create using the body of your request.
-The POST request usually doesn't return anything, but if it does it's only an id of what you create.
+The POST request usually doesn't return anything, but if it does it's only information on the item you create.

-Somethings POST can be used for actions in a server.
+Along with creating things, somethings POST can be used for actions in a server.
+Like if I wanted to send an email I would send a POST request to my server.

 You would send a POST request by calling a singular name without an id.
 To create a new dog you would do `/dog` and pass dog parameters through